 History of Johnson Space Center

 Established as the Manned Spacecraft Center (MSC) in 1961, the Lyndon B. Johnson Space Center (JSC) named in honor of the late President, is responsible for the design, development, and operation of human space flight.
-For more than three decades, JSC has been the world leader in human space flight operations for NASA.
+For more than four decades, JSC has been the world leader in human space flight operations for NASA.

 The MSC opened in 1963 with Gemini IV as the first flight controlled here and became a hub of activity as the Gemini program ended and the Apollo program gained momentum.
 The Apollo program obtained the national goal, set by President Kennedy in 1961 of landing men on the Moon and returning them safely within the decade of the 1960’s.